kubernetes/kubernetes/docs/devel/developer-guides/vagrant.md

 export KUBERNETES_MEMORY=2048
 ```

-If you need more granular control, you can set the amount of memory for the master and minions independently.
+If you need more granular control, you can set the amount of memory for the master and nodes independently.
 For example:

 ```sh
 export KUBERNETES_MASTER_MEMORY=1536